Financial Aid Steps

-If your application is complete by the deadline (listed below), your application will be given PRIORITY STATUS.
+If your application is complete by the priority deadline of April 15th, your application will be given PRIORITY STATUS.
 Priority applications are processed in time for tuition and fee payment.
-To be considered complete, you must complete all of the steps below by the deadline.
+To be considered complete, you must complete all of the steps below by the priority deadline.

 You must create an FSA ID (Federal Student Aid ID) to electronically sign the FAFSA.
 For a dependent student, your parents should also create an FSA ID, so that they can electronically sign the FAFSA.
 For those who do not already have an FSA ID, one can be created on the FSA ID website.
 A FAFSA that has not been submitted with the required signature(s) will be rejected by the Department of Education and cannot be processed.